-When beginning a child in keyboard/piano study, it is acceptable, and in fact, often desirable to begin on a keyboard before making the larger investment of a piano.
+When beginning a child in keyboard/piano study, it is acceptable to begin on a keyboard before making the larger investment of a piano.
 Listed below are price ranges of keyboards that are suitable for beginners.

 Since most keyboards suitable for beginners are very similar, the brand name is not particularly important.